sashaborst/mmart-168-fall2017/hw06/README.md

 > * Due date: Midnight on Wednesday, 10/11 (1 week)
 > * Part I: Using Github because no pain, no gain
 > * Part II: Homework
-> * To submit: See Part II, Step 4
+> * To submit: See Part III, Step 4

 ## Preamble
 This homework will require some googling.
 As a software engineer, a lot of what you'll need to do is express what you're TRYING to do, and then read code and documentation in order to achieve it.
 Remember: StackOverflow and Mozilla Developer Network (MDN) are your friend!